Logging¶

-Logging features in Tezos allow to monitor its execution and be informed in real time about events of interest, such as errors, completion of certain steps, etc. This is why various software components emit events throughout the codebase (see Using The Event Logging Framework), the logging framework dispatches them to an arbitrary number of (active) sinks which can filter print, store, or otherwise handle events.
+Logging features in Octez allow to monitor the execution of Octez binaries, informing in real time about events of interest, such as errors, completion of certain steps, etc. This is why various software components emit events throughout the codebase (see Using The Event Logging Framework), the logging framework dispatches them to an arbitrary number of (active) sinks which can filter print, store, or otherwise handle events.

 Events have: